dotmpe/user-conf/ReadMe.rst

 - XXX: maybe new type of directives for configuration: cron, munin-node, hostname, hosts and fstab maybe.
 XXX: first try to use LINE for this?

-- TODO: config may need interactive init.
-But can be avoided for now.

 - TODO: add a simple frontend script to put in $PATH.

-- TODO: handling of sudo.
-Can determine wether paths are writable, and do auto root.
-Maybe stick a decorator to directive to always run with sudo.

 - TODO: a source directive.
 As new directives are added it should be useful create generic bits of ufile with var. directives and distribute ucfiles in bits.